tmbuza/iMAP-part1/index.md

 ![Workflow for getting started with microbiome data analysis.](img/part1_flow.png)

-The <strong>iMAP-PART1</strong> is one of the practical user guide for providing analytical support to the microbiome research community.
+The <strong>iMAP-PART1</strong> is one of the practical user guides for providing analytical support to the microbiome research community.
 Explore more guides from the table below:

 ## Related resources